bluelabsio/records-mover/DRIVERS.md

    include the new test database and run `./itest table2table` to run tests.
 Fix errors as they pop up:
    * TBD
-7. Add support for bulk import if the database supports it TODO
+7. Add support for bulk import if the database supports it (and add more detail here on how to do that!).
    * `tests/integration/records/single_db/test_records_numeric.py`
      needs to be modified to set the best loading records type for this database type - pick a type which can be loaded natively without using Pandas.
-8. Add support for bulk export if the database supports it TODO
+8. Add support for bulk export if the database supports it (and add more detail here on how to do that!).